shrey258/zeotap_app1_frontend/README.md

 ## Introduction

 The Rule Engine App is a powerful and flexible tool designed to create, manage, evaluate, and combine complex business rules.
-It provides a user-friendly interface for defining rules, evaluating data against these rules, and combining multiple rules to create more complex logic.
+This repository contains the frontend part of the application, providing a user-friendly interface for defining rules, evaluating data against these rules, and combining multiple rules to create more complex logic.

 ## Features